New AvenueNew Avenue

 7) Add crown molding to living room and kitchen.
 Amount: $1,761

-8) Install a new skylight in a loft.
+8) Add a skylight in an ADU loft.
 Amount: $1,487

 9) Additional tile wainscoting in bathroom and tile nook in shower.
 Amount: $1,050